zzzzZZZZ777/AALU-ICIP2020/README.md

 ## Environment

-The code is developed and tested under 1 NVIDIA TITAN V GPU cards on Linux.
+The code is developed and tested under 1 NVIDIA TITAN V GPU cards on Linux environment .

 ## Getting Start
 in preparation ...